camunda/camunda-docs/docs/self-managed/operate-deployment/operate-configuration.md

 | camunda.operate.multiTenancy.enabled | Activates the multi-tenancy feature within Operate. | false         |

 :::caution
-To ensure seamless integration and functionality, the multi-tenancy feature should also be enabled across all associated components.
+To ensure seamless integration and functionality, the multi-tenancy feature should also be enabled across all associated components so users can view any data from tenants for which they have authorizations configured in Identity.
 Find more information, including links to individual component configuration on the [multi-tenancy concepts page](/self-managed/concepts/multi-tenancy.md).
 :::

-If multi-tenancy is enabled across components, users are allowed to view any data from tenants for which they have authorizations configured in Identity.

-If multi-tenancy is disabled in Operate, all users are allowed to view data from the `<default>` tenant only and no data from other tenants.

-If multi-tenancy is enabled in Operate but disabled in Identity (or Identity is unreachable for other reasons), users will not have any tenant authorizations in Operate and will not be able to access the data of any tenants in Operate.

 The same rules apply to the [Operate API](../../apis-tools/operate-api/overview.md#multi-tenancy).